-Apoptosis, or programmed cell death, is a naturally occurring process in the body.
+Apoptosis, or programmed cell death, is a naturally

 It involves a controlled sequence of steps in which cells signal self termination.
-Apoptosis works to keep the body's natural process of cell division or
+Apoptosis works to keep the body's natural process of cell division or mitosis in check.

 There are several instances in which cells may need to be destroyed.
 Cells may need to be removed to ensure proper development.